getify/foi-lang/formalization-work/Foi-Specification.md

 // pi is never reassigned; it is constant for the scope's lifetime.
 ```

-The language treats observably-constant bindings as candidates for the type system's constancy annotation (the `:over` form, §9) and for optimizations that depend on immutability.
+Observably-constant bindings need no `:over` annotation on functions that close over them (§3.6).
+The language treats such bindings as candidates for optimizations that depend on immutability, and their constancy may be carried through inferred types, though `:over` itself is a closure-capture declaration, not a type annotation.

 A `def` binding with any reassignment (§2.4) in scope is **mutable**: